 The plot of trying to survive blind-folded is would be horrifying to anyone and in this respect, the plot had the potential to be a very suspenseful and heart-throbbing film.
 However, with a run-time of two hours and four minutes, I often felt that the pace of the film was very slow.
 Even with so much time, it was difficult to feel connected to Malorie or any of the other characters.
 In addition, the fact that Malorie and the two children were able to escape multiple obstacles blind-folded without incident was unrealistic.
 Overall, the plot was underdeveloped.

-Despite the hefty budget and big name actors and actresses, Bird Box fell short of an interesting and eye-catching story (no pun intended).
+Despite the hefty budget and big name actors and actresses, Bird Box (2018) fell short of an interesting and eye-catching story (no pun intended).
 Netflix gave Bird Box a good attempt at becoming a successful film but failed to develop the plot.
 In many respects, I could see Bird Box as a better mini-series than a film.
-We give Bird Box two graves out of five.